Last update: 11/27/2007

 There are no exceptions to Goal 3; However, there are minor flaws on some maps

-which prevent players from being credited for discovering certain secrets.
+that prevent players from being credited for discovering certain secrets.
 (On

 There are no exceptions to Goal 5.
 For the Master Levels demos I try to expand